“Visit Upper Mustang, at least, once in your lifetime”

 Upper Mustang is the best spot to observe the eye-dazzling panoramic view of Mountain Ranges including the mighty Annapurna ranges and Dhaulagiri ranges.
 As well, some of the peaks like Sarebong, Thorong La, and so on could also be noticed from Upper Mustang.

 Muktinath, the holy and spiritual spot for both Hindu and Buddhist pilgrimages is the foremost reason that people often consider visiting Mustang as a sacred activity.
-There is a belief that taking a bath in the 108 taps of Muktinath will wash away your sins and there is a natural hot spring i.e. Tatopani which is supposed to heal any kind of aches as well as wash away the sins.
+There is a belief that taking a bath in the 108 taps of Muktinath will wash away your sins.
+And there is a natural hot spring i.e. Tatopani which is supposed to heal any kind of aches as well as wash away the sins.

 While you are visiting Upper Mustang, it is very frequent to perceive Mani Walls and Mani Stones.
 It is because there are numerous Buddhist Monasteries along the trail.
 But one of the most enchanting and alluring parts of visiting Upper Mustang is the exotic arts and the red monastery which has its own magnetism.

 It is obvious that every place has got its own importance and beliefs.
 Moreover, the myths and legends regarding various events and activities are something worth analyzing.
 Upper Mustang has a huge range of myths and legends to offer you, what are you waiting for?
-Moreover, there is a very auspicious festival called “Tiji Festival” which is celebrated during the month of March and has its own significance and impact.
+Moreover, there is a very auspicious festival called “Tiji Festival” which is celebrated during March and has its own cultural significance and impact.

 Unlike other trekking destinations, Upper Mustang doesn’t have any boundary or time frame.
 Tourists can visit Upper Mustang anytime around the year because Upper Mustang lies in the rain shadow area and receives much less rainfall, even during monsoons.